What is a Level 3 Food Hygiene Course?

 A supervisor is typically someone who has management responsibility in a catering or food business.
 They are expected to oversee operations, ensure food safety, and support staff.
 Here is a look at their daily tasks and responsibilities that they may be completing in their place of work - are these tasks similar to what you've been completing in your current role?

-An overview of tasks could be:
+An overview of supervisor or manager tasks could be:

 - Food Safety and Hygiene Oversight